Stratification for Nonlinear Semidefinite Programming: Abstract

 \section{Abstract}

-This paper introduces a stratification framework for nonlinear semidefinite programming (NLSDP) that reveals and utilizes the geometry behind the nonsmooth KKT system.
-Based on the \emph{index stratification} of $\mathbb{S}^n$ and its lift to the primal--dual space, a stratified variational analysis is developed.
-Specifically, we define the stratum-restricted regularity property, characterize it by the verifiable weak second order condition (W-SOC) and weak strict Robinson constraint qualification (W-SRCQ), and interpret the W-SRCQ geometrically via transversality, which provides its genericity over ambient space and stability along strata.
-The interactions of these properties across neighboring strata are further examined, leading to the conclusion that classical strong-form regularity conditions correspond to the local uniform validity of stratum-restricted counterparts.
-On the algorithmic side, a stratified Gauss--Newton method with normal steps and a correction mechanism is proposed for globally solving the KKT equation through a least-squares merit function.
-We demonstrate that the algorithm converges globally to directional stationary points.
-Moreover, under the W-SOC and the strict Robinson constraint qualification (SRCQ), it achieves local quadratic convergence to KKT pairs and eventually identifies the active stratum.
+We develop a stratification framework for nonlinear semidefinite programming (NLSDP) that exposes the geometric structure underlying the generally nonsmooth Karush--Kuhn--Tucker (KKT) system.
+By exploiting the inertia stratification of the symmetric matrix space $\mathbb{S}^{n}$ and lifting it to the primal--dual space, we derive a stratum-wise variational analysis.
+In particular, we introduce stratum-restricted strong metric regularity and provide an exact characterization in terms of two verifiable weak-form conditions, namely the weak second order condition (W-SOC) and the weak strict Robinson constraint qualification (W-SRCQ).
+Moreover, the W-SRCQ is interpreted geometrically via transversality, which implies its genericity in the ambient space and its stability along individual strata.
+By combining the stratum-wise theory with an across-strata propagation analysis, we further show that classical strong-form regularity conditions are equivalent to the local uniform validity of their stratum-restricted counterparts.
+On the algorithmic side, we propose a globalized stratified Gauss--Newton method for minimizing a nonsmooth least-squares merit function, which incorporates stratum-tangential Levenberg--Marquardt steps, normal escape directions, and an eigenvalue-triggered correction mechanism.
+It is proved that the resulting iterates converge globally to a directionally stationary point.
+Furthermore, under the W-SOC and the strict Robinson constraint qualification (SRCQ), the method identifies the active stratum and attains local quadratic convergence to KKT pairs.
+These regularity requirements are weaker than the standard nondegeneracy assumptions commonly imposed in the NLSDP literature.
+10 true pt {\bf Key words:} nonlinear semidefinite programming; stratification; variational analysis; perturbation analysis; strong metric regularity; Gauss--Newton.
+10 true pt {\bf }